Louisiana–Pearl station

-Louisiana–Pearl station (sometimes stylized as Louisiana•Pearl) is a light rail station in Denver, Colorado, United States.
-It is served by the E and H Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
-It primarily serves the Washington Park and Platt Park neighborhoods, and is located beneath street level adjacent to the west side of I-25.
-Louisiana–Pearl features a public art, kinetic sculpture entitled Stange Machine created by Ira Sherman and dedicated in 2006.
+Louisiana–Pearl station (sometimes stylized as Louisiana & Pearl or Louisiana•Pearl) is a partially underground light rail station in Denver, Colorado.
+The station is operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
+It is currently served by the E and T Lines.

+Louisiana & Pearl is typically served by the H Line, which is currently suspended due to the Downtown Rail Reconstruction Project.
+When complete, H Line service will be restored and the T Line will be eliminated.